 Vendor availability – While vendor price is often the most commonly measured metric, vendor availability is just as important.
 There’s no point in negotiating the best possible price on a certain item if it’s never in stock at your chosen vendor.

-Acknowledgment rate – Another key part of a holistic overview of your supply chain, the acknowledgment rate measures how quickly a supplier or vendor confirms receipt of an order.
-The faster orders and changes to order are accepted the less risk there is of parts or products being created or shipped that are no longer fit for purpose.
+Acknowledgment rate – Another key part of a holistic overview of your supply chain, the Acknowledgment rate measures how quickly a supplier or vendor confirms receipt of an order.
+The faster orders and changes to orders are accepted the less risk there is of parts or products being created or shipped that are no longer fit for purpose.
 Reducing this kind of wastage is one of the key aims of implementing supplier performance metrics.

-While quality can be graded on a pass/fail basis, there are other more granular metrics you can put in place if you want a more nuanced view, such as:
+While quality can be graded on a pass/fail basis, there are other more granular metrics you can put in place if you want a more nuanced view such as:

-- Compliance rate – Compliance rate measures the contractual and policy compliance of your suppliers and vendors against the structures put in place by your purchasing contracts.
+- Compliance rate – Compliance rate measures the contractual and policy compliance of your suppliers and vendors against the structures put in place by your purchase contracts.
 Low compliance rates are often an indicator of poor service on the part of the supplier, but they could also be a sign of a poorly written and unclear contract.

-One potential solution to this is to implement penalties that are enacted when a supplier is unable or unwilling to comply with the terms and conditions, related to product quality, that are set out in your contract.
+One potential solution to this is to implement penalties that are imposed when a supplier is unable or unwilling to comply with the terms and conditions, related to product quality, that are set out in your contract.

 - Supplier defect rate – Breaking down the quality metric into a supplier defect rate and the type of defect can give you a better idea of the overall trustworthiness of the supplier and whether they are able to meet certain targets, but not others.

-Responsiveness measures the speed at which your suppliers respond to your communications.
+Responsiveness measures the speed at which suppliers respond to your communications.
 This is a crucial measure of how efficiently your supply chain operates, as it impacts not only the initial order but also any changes in the order that may be required after it is initially sent.

-While responsiveness standards obviously need to be realistic and take into account factors such as timezones and distances, even small delays in response times from your suppliers could add up to significant cumulative delay times for you.
+While responsiveness standards obviously need to be realistic and take into account factors such as time zones and distances, even small delays in response times from your suppliers could add up to significant cumulative delay times for you.